Summer is on the way, and for those who have a serious case of cabin fever, being able to get outside with your family will be a welcome relief.

 Always watch out around water

 One thing is for sure, during summer, Kiwi kids are never far from the water.
 Whether it is the local river spot, the beach, a lake or a swimming pool in the backyard, plenty of fun can be had splashing around.
-But this is where parents and caregivers always must remain vigilant.
+Last summer, our neighbours learned about installing a pool and ending up getting one built.
+It has been amazing having the pool next door and to make it even better, the parents took a lifeguard course so they know how to keep everyone safe while they’re having fun.
+This is because around water is where parents and caregivers always must remain vigilant.
 For children under three, a parent should always be swimming with them, and for those under five, an adult should always be only an arm’s length away.
 It can never be underestimated how quickly a child can get into trouble, and even just five centimetres of water can pose a risk to a toddler.
 For more information, head to watersafety.org.nz

 Signs of insects and stings